Kong/docs.konghq.com/app/konnect/analytics/dashboard.md

 You can access a summary dashboard by navigating to [**Analytics** > **Summary**](https://cloud.konghq.com/analytics).
 The summary dashboard shows performance and health statistics of all your APIs across your organization on a single page and provides greater insights into your service usage.

 From {% konnect_icon analytics %} Analytics, you can view dashboards and access historical data for a range greater than 30 days.
-You can view the Analytics summary dashboard to track traffic, errors by error code, and latency across all services in your organization.
+You can view the Analytics summary dashboard to track traffic, error rate, and latency across all services in your organization.

 These categories measure trends by comparing metrics across fixed comparable time intervals and plotting the data points.
 For example, hour-over-hour, day-over-day, week-over-week, and month-over-month.
 You can view a graph for the **Requests**, **Error Rate**, and **P99 Latency** categories: